AfroAl/Final-Year-Project/README.md

  2. bin/fyp_project ----> Java classes

  3. Test Cases ----> Web applications to test against
- 4. Examples ----> Examples of each vulnerability, what can be detected, and how it is vulnerability.
+ 4. Examples ----> Examples of each vulnerability, what can be detected, and how it is vulnerable.

 # How to Install